-The importance of the continuous optimization stage can be shown with statistics.
+We note the importance of the continuous optimization stage via some statistics.
 On an average, the algorithm resulted in eight unique plane labels for each scene in our dataset of ten stereo pairs.
 Each of these regions share support from an average of three non-parallel regions that contributes to refining the structure in the continuous optimization stage.
-The average error per region being optimized, computed using (8) decreased 72% from 87.1 to 24.0 pixels as a result of our continuous optimization stage.
+The average error per region being optimized, computed using (8) decreased 72%, from 87.1 to 24 pixels as a result of our continuous optimization stage.